CatID Passphrase Complexity Requirements

 • Passphrases cannot be reused

-Hopefully, while passphrases will require a bit more typing, having a single passphrase for all your UNI accounts and 365 days between changes will be more convenient.
-Again, this will only affect you the next time your password is changed, beginning in April.
+While passphrases require a bit more typing, having a single passphrase for your UNI accounts with 365 days between required changes is more convenient.

 If you have any questions, the Computer Consulting Center (319-273-5555) is available to assist you.